 In actuality, driving for a ride-hailing service like Uber or Lyft can In fact, driving with Uber or Lyft will more than likely put you at risk for having your car insurance dropped, non-renewed, and even your claim denied if your insurance carrier discovers you are driving for-hire.
 This varies by policy and state, so be sure to check your car insurance policy contract.

-Do Uber and Lyft Provide Any Insurance?
+Car Insurance for Uber and Lyft – Don’t They Provide Insurance?

 Uber and Lyft do provide some supplemental car insurance which only covers you when you are actively driving professionally and have your smartphone app switched on — not when you’re driving for any other reason.